tancot85/Reimagine/README.md

+#ReImagine

-# A Website to easily browse the Imaginary Network Expanded (INE) on Reddit
+## A Website to easily browse the Imaginary Network Expanded (INE) on Reddit